brettz9/asyouwish/README.md

 web apps which, for example, build configuration files, do not need to force the user to copy paste from a text box or depend on downloading and installing some bulky server-side language interpreter (possibly in a non-JavaScript language).

-AsYouWish might even be used to make a server (given some support within Firefox for test servers) which could in turn be used in conjunction with WebAppFind (e.g., to pass privileged command instructions to the server) or to serve its own AsYouWish-privileged apps (which could listen for WebAppFind commands local to those visitors).
+5. AsYouWish might even be used to make a server (given some support within Firefox for test servers) which could in turn be used in conjunction with WebAppFind (e.g., to pass privileged command instructions to the server) or to serve its own AsYouWish-privileged apps (which could listen for WebAppFind commands local to those visitors).
-A server with browser access might be useful for the likes of displaying the songs one has downloaded and is listening to in a web app.
+A server connected to the administrator's browser privileges (including if an AsYouWish Browser-in-Browser were built) might be useful for the likes of displaying the songs the admin has downloaded and is listening to in a web app.
+Allow anyone to publish and administer!

+6. Make desktop file editing as interconnected as the Web (one can already make file:// links but create an AsYouWish tool for local WYSIWYG HTML editing which is new-page-wiki-linking friendly!

-5. Last but not least, a Git-accessible client-side web-based IDE...
+7. Last but not least, a Git-accessible client-side web-based IDE...
 (Firefox can execute files and processes, so if nothing else, some kind of command-line interface, along the lines of the included command line demo).